 The European City Facility offers a solution to this stalemate.
 Municipalities can apply to the EUCF for a grant (of 60,000 euros) to investigate and develop relevant investment concepts into a fully-fledged ‘business and financing plan’.
 The grant is a fixed amount (lump sum) that municipalities can for example use for: carrying out a feasibility study, risk analysis, market research, stakeholder analysis, technical research, legal or financial analyses.
 To be clear, the costs of the final energy investments themselves fall outside the scope of the grant.

 The EUCF defines an investment concept as a document that translates an idea or plan for an investment project into ‘financial language’, in order to mobilise funding for its realisation.
 It bridges the gap between the project idea and the further business and financial plan.
 The aim is to provide investors and financiers with the first preliminary information they need to be able to assess the intended investment project in a quick and easy way.
 In this way, EUCF helps municipalities/local authorities to convert climate and energy plans (or measures included therein) into concrete investment packages, and to facilitate access to financing for them.

 Grant contribution and call budget

 EUCF grants are for municipalities and local authorities only.
 Applications from consortia (of municipalities and local authorities) are encouraged.
 Grant applications can only be submitted within official ‘calls for applications’:

-- the fourth call round: to be determined (expected in May/June 2022).
+- the fourth call round: deadline will be 3 March 2022.